DelNov/T-Flows/readme.md

 by git suite of commands.

-> **_Tip 2:_** If you are not familiar with version control system (such as ```.git```, you are better of learning it soon as possible since it is an indespensible tool in software development and maintenance.
+> **_Tip 2:_** If you are not familiar with version control system (such as ```.git```, you are better of learning it soon as possible since it is an indispensable tool in software development and maintenance.

 If you are using the ```git``` command, you might also specify the name of the